Smart Rules That Organize Your Time Automatically

 Frequently Asked Questions

-How does the ML classifier work?
+How does AI categorization work?

 Can I apply rules to past activities?